Ryan Peterson (soccer, born 1995)

-Ryan Peterson (born December 26, 1995) is an American professional footballer who plays for the Charlotte Independence in USL League One.
+Ryan Peterson (born December 26, 1995) is an American soccer player who plays for Ocean City Nor'easters.

 Career

 Youth and college

 Peterson grew up in the Budd Lake section of Mount Olive Township, New Jersey where he attended Mount Olive High School and played youth soccer for Players Development Academy (PDA).
 While with PDA, he helped the Under-17/18 Academy team to a U.S. Soccer Development Academy U-17/18 Championship in 2014.
 In the final on Saturday, July 19, Peterson scored the team's second goal, assisted by future Major League Soccer player Brian White, against Bethesda-Olney (MD) in the 2–0 win at StubHub Center in Carson, California.
 Peterson also played college soccer for four years at two NCAA Division I universities.
 He attended North Carolina State University for two years and played in 33 games while scoring three goals.
 Following his sophomore year, he transferred to Rutgers University and played two more seasons, scoring four goals in 30 games.